 Keep these clean by washing them once a week on a normal cycle in your dishwasher.
 You can do this for sink plugs, grease filters, burner caps, drip pans, or dispenser grates for fridge water.

-4. Kitchen Sponges
+4. Clean and Sanitise Kitchen Sponges and Cloths

 These can be washed along with the other dishes on a normal cycle.
 With sponges, you want to put them up on the top shelf so that you can stand them on end or stick them in between other dishes.
-Otherwise you may have sponges flying all around the washer.
+Otherwise, you may have sponges flying all around the washer.

 For the most part, there’s nothing wrong with loading in plastic dog bowls with all your regular dishes.
 If you don’t wash them on a regular basis, bacteria can grow.
 However, if you have a baby without a fully developed immune system you should wash them separately.
 The same is true for plastic dog toys; rope and rawhide toys can’t be washed.